zubata88/mdgru/docs/mdgru.model.mdrnn.rst

     :undoc-members:
     :show-inheritance:

-These are optional model inputs.
+These are optional parameters for the CGRUnits inside a MDGRU block.

 **stride (dtype=int)**
 ::